GenmitsuOfficial/Genmitsu_Tech/README.md

    On the overview page, you can check the real-time status and connection information for your deployment.

-## Add Authentication Information
+## Add Authentication Information on EMQX Cloud

 - Click "Access Control" to get to Client Authentication page.
 <img width="598" alt="657ecaf7ac1f116c29e9d49547e47dd" src="https://github.com/user-attachments/assets/be8233bd-d3dc-43bd-baab-6e0b11af1e3a" />

 - On the Client Authentication page, select + Add.
 Enter the username and password in the input fields and click the Confirm button to complete the addition of authentication information.
-   In this case , we should add two pairs of username and password :
+   In this case , we should add two pairs of username and password Username1:PCHost   password:20250630 Username2:CNCDEVICE   password:20250701
--- Username1:PCHost   password:20250630
--- Username2:CNCDEVICE   password:20250701
+For more details about adding devices on EMQX Cloud, please check:https://docs.emqx.com/en/cloud/latest/deployments/default_auth.html

 # Edit demo code and Upload firmware for ESP32 development board (For PC side)